Israel Goodovitch: Later works

 In the year 2000 Goodovitch served as chairman of the Israel Institute of Architects & Town Planners.
 In 2004, he became a special assistant to Zurab Tchiaberashvili, Mayor of Tbilisi.

 In 2004, Goodovitch established his private office, "Goodovitch Architects".

-Since 2005, Goodovitch is the chairman of "United Architects & Engineers of Israel".
+From 2005 on, Goodovitch was the chairman of "United Architects & Engineers of Israel".

-Private life
+Personal life and death

 In the 1950s, Goodovitch married Ariela, a fellow architect and his business partner.
-The couple has two sons: public transportation expert Tomer Goodovitch, and architect Dekel Goodovitch.
+The couple had two sons: public transportation expert Tomer Goodovitch, and architect Dekel Goodovitch.

+Goodovitch died on 22 May 2026, at the age of 92.